Pure Land: Amitābha's Sukhāvatī

-Śākyamuni's Pure Land
+Śākyamuni's Pure Lands

 The Assembly in Space above Vulture Peak; from an illustrated Lotus Sutra, c.
 1257.

-The Mahāyāna Mahāparinirvāṇa Sūtra states that Śākyamuni Buddha has his own Pure Land which is far away and is called "Unsurpassable" (Chinese: Wúshèng 無勝). Śākyamuni Buddha is said to manifest from his Pure Land into our world in order to teach the Dharma.
+The Mahāyāna Mahāparinirvāṇa Sūtra states that Śākyamuni Buddha has his own Pure Land which is far in the western direction.
+According to Charles Jones "this land is called “Unsurpassable” (Wúshèng 無勝) because it is the equal of both the western Land of Peace and Bliss (Ānlè shìjiè 安樂世界) and the eastern Land of the Full Moon (Mǎnyuè shìjiè 滿月世界).
+From his base in that pure land, Śākyamuni manifests in this world of Jambudvīpa in order to turn the wheel of dharma and save all its sentient beings (T.374.12:508c25–509a4)."

-Śākyamuni Buddha is also associated with the assembly in open space over Vulture Peak (靈鷲山釋迦淨土), which is the site of the preaching of the Lotus Sutra.
+Śākyamuni Buddha is also associated with the assembly in open space over Vulture Peak, which is the site of the preaching of the Lotus Sutra and many other Mahayana sutras.
+This is considered to be a kind of Pure Land on earth.
 Tiantai tradition holds that while the founder Zhiyi was chanting the Lotus Sutra, he had a vision of this pure assembly.
 His teacher Nanyue Huisi is said to have told Zhiyi that they had met in a previous life at this assembly.
 The Japanese monk Nichiren taught his disciples that through faith in the Lotus Sutra, one could be reborn in the pure land of Vulture Peak after death, promoting it as an alternative postmortem destination to Sukhavati.

 Japanese Buddhist schools like Tendai and Nichiren Buddhism see Śākyamuni's pure land as being continuous with this world.
 This becomes pronounced in Nichiren Buddhism, which affirms the non-duality of this world and the pure land of Vulture peak.
 Even when addressing one's postmortem destination, Nichiren insisted that the "pure land of Vulture Peak"—while including the deceased faithful—is also a sacred reality accessible in this world through faith in the Lotus Sutra.
 For Nichiren, the samsaric world itself, when properly understood and engaged through faith, is the eternally abiding pure land.
 This leads to the attainment of buddhahood in one's present body (sokushin jōbutsu), without rejecting samsara or aspiring to a realm beyond it.
 This pure land was also associated with the Land of Tranquil Light (jakkōdo 寂光土), the supreme pure land in the Tiantai system.